Scan to download

 Non-custodial liquid staking platform Ether.Fi completed $5.3 million in financing, led by North Island Ventures, Chapter One, and Node Capital, with participation from BitMex founder Arthur Hayes.

 It is reported that Ether.Fi allows users to maintain control over their keys while delegating Ethereum validator operations to node operators.
-Each validator generated by its protocol will be represented as an NFT, which can be split once the liquid fund pool and protocol fund management smart contracts are implemented.
+Each validator generated through its protocol will be represented as an NFT, which can be split once the liquid fund pool and protocol fund management smart contracts are implemented.

 5. Decentralized exchange Mangrove completes $7.4 million Series A financing, led by Cumberland and Greenfield Capital